SerenaTetart/Numerical_Analysis/README.md

 In order to approach the derivative f' of a function f we don't necessarily have an explicit formula, or it is too complicated which is why we need to derivate the interpolation polynomial in a set of points xi where the function is supposed to be known.

+We won't cover all the demonstrations, the goal is to show the different algorithms.

 ## Two points formula

 <p align="center">